 For lasting protection against hepatitis A, you should get two doses of the vaccine at least six months apart.

-The U.S. Centers for Disease Control and Prevention (CDC) recommends all children between ages 1 and 2 get vaccinated for hepatitis A. In addition, you should get vaccinated if:
+The U.S. Centers for Disease Control and Prevention (CDC) recommends routine hepatitis A vaccination of all children between ages 1 and 2 years.
+In NYC, all children and adolescents not previously vaccinated should receive the two-dose hepatitis A vaccine series by their 19th birthday for lifetime protection.
+In addition, you should get vaccinated if:

 You should also consider getting vaccinated if there is an outbreak of the infection in your community.

 Studies have not found an increased risk of hepatitis A for people working in certain specific industries, including food service, health care and child care.
 However, the type of work done in these industries increases the risk of workers transmitting hepatitis A to the people they serve.
 People who work in these industries should consider vaccination to reduce this risk, especially if they are in a community experiencing an ongoing outbreak.

 If you think you should get vaccinated, ask your doctor or visit a Health Department Immunization Clinic.

 Symptoms of hepatitis A can appear between two and seven weeks after exposure.
 Most people start experiencing symptoms about one month after being exposed, including: